AleoNet/ARCs/arc-0006/README.md

 # To Developers
 * It is important to note that closures are **NOT** upgradable since they make up the verification keys of any function that calls them.
 Developers should only call external closures that they have verified the functionality of.
+* We strongly recommend  that production applications define a secure upgrade pathway.
+This will allow applications to stay up-to-date with future protocol changes that may affect the underlying circuits

 # To Reviewers
 * Is there a usage of program upgrades this proposal does not cover?